Pandry/TelegramSSHCommandExecutor/README.md

 ## TODOs
 - [X] Read from a config file
 - [X] Live-reload the configuration file
+- [ ] Username whitelist to caps insensitive
+- [ ] "Features" sounds bad in the config, change
 - [ ] Create config file if it's not found
 - [ ] Report's entities are incorrect sometimes
 - [ ] Split report message if exceed the max allowed message size